Backpacking Rae Lakes: A Sierra Journey Over Kearsarge Pass

 Why We Keep Coming Back to the Sierra: Backpacking Stories with Juan Veruete

 Why do we keep coming back to the mountains?
 That simple question shaped one of the most thoughtful conversations we’ve had on Sierra Rec Now.
-This week, Charlie Pankey sits down with backpacker, fly fisherman, and creator behind Juan Backpacks , Juan Veruete, to discuss the John Muir Trail, the Tahoe Rim Trail, ultralight backpacking, … Read more
+This week, Charlie Pankey sits down with backpacker, fly fisherman, and creator behind Juan Backpacks, Juan Veruete, to discuss the John Muir Trail, the Tahoe Rim Trail, ultralight backpacking, and … Read more

 Help Preserve Sierra History: Join the Jesse Ross Cabin Restoration Project with HistoriCorps